HackerYou/HYFallBootcamp2014/5-freelancing/3-quoting-and-pricing.md

 ## Worrying

-Think you are charing too much?
+Think you are charging too much?
 Everyone does.
 Quit worrying.

 Put together a fair and honest quote, don't discount it because you think they won't go for it.
 Submit the quote to them with full confidence.